BSpell: A CNN-Blended BERT Based Bangla Spell Checker: Results and Discussion

 \subsection{Effectiveness of \textit{SemanticNet}}

 The main motivation behind the inclusion of \textit{SemanticNet} in \textit{BSpell} is to obtain vector representations of error words as close as possible to their corresponding correct words.
-Such ability imposes correct semantic meaning to misspelled input words which is effective in cases where there are many error words in a single sentence.
-We take 10 frequently occurring Bengali words and collect three real life error variations of each of these words.
-We produce \textit{SemanticVec} representation of all 40 of these words using \textit{SemanticNet} (extracted from trained \textit{BSpell} model).
-We use principal component analysis (PCA) \citep{PCA} on each of these \textit{SemanticVecs} and plot them in two dimension.
+We take 10 frequently occurring Bangla words and collect three real life error variations of each of these words.
+We produce \textit{SemanticVec} representation of all 40 of these words using \textit{SemanticNet}.
+We use principal component analysis (PCA) \citep{PCA} on each of these \textit{SemanticVecs} and plot them in two dimensions.
 Finally, we implement K-Means Clustering algorithm using careful initialization with $K=10$ \citep{Kmeans}.
 Figure \ref{fig: err_vec} shows the 10 clusters obtained from this algorithm.
 Each cluster consists of a popular word and its three error variations.
 In all cases, the correct word and its three error versions are so close in the graph plot that they almost form a single point.
-Error versions of a particular word are close to that word but are far from other correct words.